roflmuffin/CounterStrikeSharp/docfx/docs/features/console-variables.md

----
-title: Console Variables
+# Console Variables

-description: How to read & write console variables (ConVars).
+How to read & write console variables (ConVars).
----

 ## Finding a ConVar